baihongguo/hlmm/docs/hlmm_chr.rst

    Index of SNP in genofile at which to finish computing test stats

 **phenofile**
-   Location of the y file in PLINK format
+   Location of the phenotype (response) file with format: FID, IID, y1, y2, ...

 **outprefix**
    Location to output csv file with association statistics